Applications of closed models defined by counting to graph theory and topology

-Let $X$ be an undirected graph; $X$ is $n$-regular if and only if for every node $x$ of $X$, the cardinal of $X(x,*)$ is $n$.
-Remark that a $n$-colored graph is a $n$-regular but not every $n$-regular graph is colored as shows the snark graphs.
-The Quillen model that we have just defined in the category of $n$-regular colored graphs cannot be naively extended to the category whose objects are $n$-regular graphs and the morphisms are the coverings morphisms, since the pushouts do not exist in this category.
+{\bf Remarks.} Let $X$ be an undirected graph; $X$ is $n$-regular if and only if for every node $x$ of $X$, the cardinal of $X(x,*)$ is $n$.
+Remark that an $n$-colored graph is an $n$-regular but not every $n$-regular graph is $n$-colored as shows the snark graph.
+The Quillen model that we have just defined in the category of $n$-regular colored graphs cannot be naively extended to the category whose objects are $n$-regular graphs and the morphisms are the coverings morphisms, since pushouts do not exist in this category.